How Much Does it Cost to Move? Calculating Your Moving Price

 When you’re planning a moving budget, it helps to know how much it will cost to move.
 While this number depends on the size of your home, your moving company, and the distance you’re moving, there are some industry averages that will help guide your move.
 Costs like packing supplies, your moving date, and moving insurance will all impact the final price.

 Follow this guide to learn about moving costs and estimate how much it will cost you to move to your new home.
+We’ve also thrown in a quick moving cost calculator that can help you determine a preliminary moving budget in just minutes!

 On average, how much does it cost to move?